-Brethren, verse 8 of Micah 6 is just as much a commandment as "You shall not steal," or "You shall not commit adultery," and it is for many of us on many occasions far more difficult to do.
-What Micah 6:8 says is difficult for us to do because we are so self-centeredly focused on what we are doing that we don't have time to perform these things, so we just pass by like the Levite and the priest did in the parable of The Good Samaritan.
+Brethren, Micah 6:8 is just as much a commandment as "You shall not steal," or "You shall not commit adultery," and it is for many of us on many occasions far more difficult to do.
+What Micah 6:8 says is difficult for us to do because we are so self-centeredly focused on what we are doing that we don't have time to perform these things, so we just pass by like the Levite and the priest did in the Parable of the Good Samaritan.
 Jesus didn't say that they were evil men.
 The thing what was wrong was that they were not merciful men.
 Rather than sacrifice their time to be kind to care for this person, to be merciful, they had other things to do.

 The implication is that they want to know what will reach Him, what will please Him, what will satisfy Him, what will cause Him to respond favorably to their appeals.
 Isn't this what we want to know?
 How can we reach God?
 How can we get Him to respond?
 And then what follows is a series of suggestions as though, with Micah speaking then, they go all the way to the place where they ask God the unthinkable: "Would you be pleased if we sacrificed our firstborn in the fires of Molech to You?"
 So Micah's reply then is, "No. That's not what He wants."

 Micah replies that God is not seeking your substance.
 He is seeking your spirit.
 He is not seeking rams and goats.
 He is seeking your heart.
-Now He will know He has your heart by how you act toward each other, because He will see Himself reflected in you.
-And so He says, "Do judgment [or justice, or justly].
-This simply means to treat each other fairly, not only in your acts, but even brethren in your thoughts toward each other, because we can be so different on the outside compared to what we are thinking in our heart.
+He will know He has your heart by how you act toward each other, because He will see Himself reflected in you.
+And so He says, "Do judgment [or justice, or justly]."
+This simply means to treat each other fairly, not only in your acts, but even, brethren, in your thoughts toward each other, because we can be so different on the outside compared to what we are thinking in our heart.

 With our eyes we can look at a person, but in our heart there is unspoken criticism, anger, malice, envy, jealousy, and the problem with this is that the heart has a way of motivating action.
 You can put in your notes Matthew 15:17-20, because Jesus said that "Out of the heart proceeds murders, adulteries, fornication," and so forth.

 Are our judgments of each other fair?
 Are they kind?
 Are they gentle?
 Are they clean?
 Are they upright?
-What do you want people to think of YOU, because in effect what Micah is saying here is The Golden Rule—"Do unto others as you want others to do unto you."
+What do you want people to think of YOU?
+In effect, what Micah is saying here is The Golden Rule—"Do unto others as you want others to do unto you."
 That will make your judgments much more balanced.
 To show mercy is to freely and willingly do acts of kindness.

-Now isn't it interesting that when God is asked to reply, "What is it that you want?" that almost everything—two out of three things that are given here through Micah—have to do with our relationships with each other.
+Isn't it interesting that when God is asked to reply, "What is it that you want?" that almost everything—two out of three things that are given here through Micah—have to do with our relationships with each other?
 Do you know that it says in I John 4:20 that if a man does not love his brother, he doesn't love God either?
 That's pretty sobering.